input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 imports of the form described helps make this search as straightforward as possible.
 This also limits cognitive load when examining the sources (if we don't import something, we don't need to care about it in general).
 Lastly, being explicit avoids stealing too many useful names.
+We grant an exception for a prelude, for two reasons:

+* It's used everywhere, and thus you have to be familiar with it anyway; and
+* Having to qualify it, or import each part you use, is horribly tedious and gains very little.

 In general, type names occur far more often in code than function calls: we have to use a type name every time we write a type signature, but it's unlikely we